 The selection is made by a committee.
-Nominations should be submitted to the chairman of the selection committee by February 16, 2018, including:
+Nominations should be submitted to the chairman of the selection committee approximately half a year prior to the LEES conference.
+The deadline for the Genzel-Prize 2020 is February 15, 2020.
+The nominations should include:

 - a nomination letter evaluating the nominee's qualifications and identifying the specific work to be recognized by the Ludwig-Genzel-Prize